Osorkon II: Monumental program

-Osorkon II devoted considerable resources into his building projects by adding to the temple of Bastet at Bubastis, which featured a substantial new hall decorated with scenes depicting his Sed festival and images of his queen, Karomama.
+Osorkon II devoted considerable resources into his building projects by adding to the temple of Bastet at Bubastis, which featured a substantial new hall decorated with scenes depicting his Sed Festival and images of Karomama I, his queen.
 Monumental construction during his reign also was performed at Thebes, Memphis, Tanis, and Leontopolis.
 Osorkon II also built Temple J at Karnak during the final years of his reign and it was decorated by his high priest, Takelot F (the future king, Takelot II).
 Takelot F was the son of the deceased high priest Nimlot C and, thus, Osorkon II's grandson.

 All of Osorkon II's sizeable stone statues are known to be re-used works of earlier periods that were re-inscribed for Osorkon II, including the famous "Cairo-Philadelphia statue of Osorkon II".

+Royal Court

 Many officials may be dated to the reign of Osorkon II.
 Ankhkherednefer was inspector of the palace, Paanmeny probably was his chief physician, Djeddjehutyiuefankh was the fourth prophet of Amun, and Bakenkhons was another prophet of Amun during his reign.